 - Planned and informed transition from paediatric to young person and adult services, where appropriate, and support to continue in education or begin a career.

-The NCSI is tested stratified pathways of care for those living with breast, colorectal and prostate cancer in 8 prototype sites across England from 2012.
-In March 2013 NHS improvement published Innovation to implementation: Stratified pathways of care for people living with or beyond cancer- A “how to guide”, which will act as a “how to” guide to support implementation in practice.
+The NCSI tested stratified pathways of care for those living with breast, colorectal and prostate cancer in 8 prototype sites across England from 2012.
+In March 2013 NHS improvement published Innovation to implementation: Stratified pathways of care for people living with or beyond cancer- A “how to guide”, as a guide to support implementation in practice.

 The NCSI adult survivorship pathway work has also been approved by NICE as a proven case study and published as a QIPP case study on the NICE website.

 The work, submitted by NHS Improving Quality, gives a clear and succinct account of the effectiveness of the new pathways against the QIPP criteria of savings, quality, evidence and implementability.
 The case study also shows what elements need to be in place for stratified pathways to work effectively, and the likely resources that will be released.

 A survey of NHS Improvement prototype sites was carried out by IPSOS-MORI in 2011.
 The aim of the survey was to provide a baseline for the 11 tumour projects within the seven Test Communities, who are testing a new model of care which includes stratified care pathways in Adult Cancer Survivorship services.
 This project is part of the National Cancer Survivorship Initiative.